 Resist the temptation to blast the pests with insecticide.
 The chemicals won’t make a dent in the cicada population, but will kill birds and beneficial insects that work hard to control the pests.
 Don’t be squeamish if you want to keep cicadas in check; even snakes, lizards and rodents do their part by chowing down on the protein-rich bugs.

 During the invasion, you may notice cicada killer wasps.
-These large wasps, which measure 6 to 10 inches in length, are definitely intimidating, but they should be encouraged if you want to reduce the cicada population.
+These large wasps, which measure 1.5-2 inches (3-5 cm.) in length, are definitely intimidating, but they should be encouraged if you want to reduce the cicada population.
 The male cicada killer wasps are especially scary because they tend to be aggressive, flying at people or crashing into windows.
 However, male wasps cannot sting.